 Tip #3-The paints can be wiped off before they are baked, so it’s low pressure to come up with fun designs knowing they can be corrected.

 Each of your guests will leave the party with their plate they made, full of cookies, and just in time for Santa to come for his visit!

-We simply served milk and cookies to our guests.
+I simply served milk and cookies to my guests.
 Everyone loves milk and cookies and it’s a perfect time of year for it!
 Milk bottles are an easy way to add some decor to your food table, giving you both fun and function.

 This party could also be a fun cookie exchange party.
 Everyone brings their favorite cookies, decorates a plate, and then leaves with a plate full of an assortment of cookies from the other guests.
 It makes a perfect neighborhood party.

 Here are some super cute printables for this party.
-We love the less traditional color palette, it turned out so whimsical and fun!
+I love the less traditional color palette, it turned out so whimsical and fun!

 Get all the printables below.

-For this centerpiece, we found a red plate at the dollar store and added our design for the party, cute and easy!
+For this centerpiece, I found a red plate at the dollar store and added our design for the party, cute and easy!

 These ornaments are too cute, and super versitile.
 They made a perfect banner, and a fun addition to the milk bottles.